rach7777/monax-may/content/docs/chain-making.md

 ```

-You can see that we have zeroed out `Full` (which is a root + validator account type useful in simplechain scenarios) and `Developer` and utilized our new account type `AdvDevelop` which we will make three (3) of.
+You can see that we have zeroed out `Full` (which is a root + validator account type useful in simplechain scenarios) and `Developer` and utilized our new account type `Advdeveloper` which we will make three (3) of.
 The rest of the account types will use the defaults.

 Now.
 After that quick tour we are ready to make the chain.